 The first thing you need to learn is how Asana works.
 When you sign up for Asana, you create your own individual account.
 The account gives you access to Organizations and Workspaces.
 Workspaces include projects, that in turn include tasks.

 An organization in Asana is a group of people who work at the same company.
-When you join Asana using the email domain of your company, it will automatically assign you to your company Organization.
-For example, if your company’s email domain is @yourcompany.com, anyone who joins Asana using this email domain will automatically become part of the company Organization.
+When you join Asana using the email domain of your company, it will assign you to your company organization.
+For example, if your company’s email domain is @yourcompany.com, anyone who joins Asana using this email domain will become part of the company organization.